-- (i) Reserving the company name to MOLHR; - (ii) Analyzing proposed business activities of the PMA Company; - (iii) Preparing drafts of the deed of establishment and articles of association, and the deed execution of the PMA Company before a public notary; - (iv) Obtaining MOLHR's ratification through the electronic filing system; - (v) Applying to the OSS system to obtain NIB; - (vi) Applying for NPWP to the relevant tax office; - (vii) Opening an Indonesian bank account for the company operation and share capital deposit; - (viii) Obtaining the Taxable Entrepreneur Confirmation/ Surat Pengukuhan Pengusaha Kena Pajak (SPPKP) - (ix) Obtaining the business licenses and fulfilling the business requirement, as applicable.
+- (i) Reserving the company name to MoL; - (ii) Analyzing proposed business activities of the PMA Company; - (iii) Preparing drafts of the deed of establishment and articles of association, and the deed execution of the PMA Company before a public notary; - (iv) Obtaining MoL's acknowledgement through the electronic filing system; - (v) Applying to the OSS system to obtain NIB; - (vi) Applying for NPWP to the relevant tax office; - (vii) Opening an Indonesian bank account for the company operation and share capital deposit; - (viii) Obtaining the Taxable Entrepreneur Confirmation (Surat Pengukuhan Pengusaha Kena Pajak or "SPPKP"); and - (ix) Obtaining the business licenses and fulfilling the business requirement, as applicable.

-Minimum Capital Requirement: Pursuant to BKPM Regulation No. 4 of 2021 on Guidance and Procedure on Risk-Based Business Licensing Services and Investment Facility, a PMA Company must have a minimum paid-up capital of IDR 10 billion, also fulfill the investment commitment (excluding the lands and buildings) of IDR 10 billion (or around USD 700,000).
+Minimum Capital Requirement: Pursuant to BKPM Regulation No. 4 of 2021 on Guideline and Procedure for Risk-Based Business Licensing and Capital Investment Facilities ("BKPM Reg.
+4/2021"), a PMA Company must have a minimum paid-up capital of, at least, IDR 10 billion (equivalent to USD 605,199).
+Moreover, it must fulfill the investment commitment of more than IDR 10 billion (excluding the land and building value) per registered Indonesia Business Field Classification (Klasifikasi Baku Lapangan Usaha Indonesia or KBLI).